 Translation: Phantomstheater [Original Story Le Fantôme de L'Opéra by Gaston Leroux, Le Gaulois newspaper, 1909; Novel, 1910]

-Adaptation/ Writer: Phantomstheater, Alexiel de Ravenswood, Josep Farkas, Clark Wren, Aryeh Bagheri, Zariya Hollow staff
+Adaptation/ Writer: Phantomstheater staff, Alexiel de Ravenswood, Josep Farkas, Clark Wren, Aryeh Bagheri, Zariya Hollow staff

 Editor : Clark Wren, Josep Farkas